-The second form on the page is the Add a Subsearch form.
-The form allows you to add a new specialized search link which may appear at the top the search page.
-If there are more that three of these subsearch are added or if one is seeing the page on a mobile platform, one instead gets a "More" link.
-This links to the tool.php page which then lists out all possible specialized search, some account links, and other useful Yioop tools.
-The Add a Subsearch form has three fields: Folder Name is a short familiar name for the subsearch, it will appear as part of the query string when the given subsearch is being performed.
-For example, if the folder names was news, then s=news will appear as part of the query string when a news subsearch is being done.
+This form allows you to add a new specialized search link which may appear on the Search Context Menu.
+It can also be used to specify if top five results for a default query of this subsearch should appear on the Yioop landing page.
+The Add a Subsearch form has five fields: Folder Name is a short familiar name for the subsearch, it will appear as part of the query string when the given subsearch is being performed.
+For example, if the folder names was news, then s=news or /s/news (if redirects are on) will appear as part of the guery string when a news subsearch is being done.
 Folder Name is also used to make the localization identifier used in translating the subsearch's name into different languages.
-This identifer will have the format db_subsearch_identifier.
-For example, db_subsearch_news.
+This identifer will have the format db subsearch identifier.
+For example, db subsearch news.
 Index Source, the second form element, is used to specify a crawl or a crawl mix that the given subsearch should use in returning results.
-Results per Page, the last form element, controls the number of search results which should appear when using this kind of subsearch.
+It also has a vaue Trend Category.
+If this is chosen you can make a subsearch based on trending terms for a media source catgory such as news.
+The Results per Page form element controls the number of search results which should appear when using this kind of subsearch.
+The Landing Priority form element controls whether top five results of the Default Query in the next field, or for trends nine randomly chosen trending values, should be displayed on the landing page.
+If this dropdown is set to any value other than No Highlight, these results will be displayed.
+Thhe order of displaying the different subsearch is thhen based on the priority given in this dropdown (higher means earlier).

-Beneath this form is a table listing all the currently added subsearches and their properties.
+The Subsearches table lists all the currently added subsearches and their properties.
 The actions column at the end of this table let's one either edit, localize or delete a given subsearch.
 Clicking localize takes one to the Manage Locale's page for the default locale and that particular subsearch localization identifier, so that you can fill in a value for it.
 Remembering the name of this identifier, one can then in Manage Locales navigate to other locales, and fill in translations for them as well, if desired.